webinos/webinos-android/README.md

 ### Build webinos-android

 webinos-android is an Android application project with npm package management.
-To build the apk, go to the top level directory
+To build a debug installer, execute

     cd webinos-android

-Then execute

-    npm install
-    ant debug
+    ant clean debug

-If successful the debug target is generated as
+If successful the target is generated as

-bin/webinos-debug.apk
+bin/webinos-android-debug.apk